Real Estate Sector Trading Strategy (Backtests And Examples)

 This sector consists of companies that are involved in real estate, including realtors, companies that develop and manage real estate projects, and real estate investment trusts (REITs) — which are special tax-favored business entities that own, operate, or finance income-generating real estate.
 However, not all REITs are part of the real estate sector; mortgage REITs are still in the Financial sector.

-The S&P 500 real estate sector currently consists currently of 31 stocks, but the number of stocks vary over time.
+The S&P 500 real estate sector currently consists currently of 31 stocks, but the number of stocks varies over time.
 The sector makes up about 2.9% of the index.

 Two popular ETFs that track the sector are Real Estate Select Sector SPDR Fund (XLRE) and Vanguard Real Estate ETF (VNQ).
 However, there are many other smaller ETFs.